Finite-size clocks in quantum field theory and the twin paradox

 \section{Abstract}

-Vacuum fluctuations in quantum field theory impose fundamental limitations on our ability to measure time in short scales.
+Vacuum fluctuations in quantum field theory impose fundamental limitations on our ability to measure time at arbitrarily short scales.
 To investigate the impact of universal quantum field theory effects on observer-dependent time measurements, we introduce a clock model based on the vacuum decay probability of a finite-sized quantum system.
-Using this model, we study a microscopic twin paradox scenario and find that, in the smallest scales, time is not only dependent on the trajectory connecting two events, but also on how vacuum fluctuations interact with the microscopic details of the clocks.
+This model defines an effective notion of proper time that depends on the microscopic properties of the clock and on how it samples vacuum fluctuations along its trajectory.
+We show that, in the long-time regime, this notion of time reduces to the usual proper time of special relativity.
+However, by studying a microscopic twin-paradox scenario, we find that, in general, time is not determined solely by the trajectory connecting two events, but also by how vacuum fluctuations interact with the internal structure of the clocks.

 \secl{Introduction}Relativity predicts that the passage of time is relative: two clocks may yield two different measurements of time between the same two events, depending on their trajectory in spacetime.
 Perhaps the most clear example of the relativity of the passage of time is illustrated in the \emph{twin paradox}~\cite{SpacetimePhysics,TwinCylinder, TwinsKerr, TwinsSchwarzschild}, where two twins follow different worldlines---one twin remains on Earth, whereas the other travels aboard a spacecraft.
 Upon reunion, they find that the traveling twin ages less.
 The apparent paradox arises from the incorrect assumption that the twins’ kinematics are symmetric, when, in fact, only one twin accelerates throughout their motion.
 The age difference is a consequence of the fact that inertial trajectories locally maximize proper time between events.